-1.1.
-The FSA has decided to make an order, pursuant to section 56 of the Act, prohibiting Mr Verrier from performing any function in relation to any regulated activity carried on by any authorised or exempt person or exempt professional firm, because it appears to the FSA that Mr Verrier is not a fit and proper person due to concerns over his honesty, integrity and reputation.
+- 1.1.
+The Authority hereby makes an order effective from the date of this Notice, pursuant to section 56 of the Act, prohibiting Mr Verrier from performing any function in relation to any regulated activity carried on by any authorised or exempt person or exempt professional firm, because it appears to the Authority that Mr Verrier is not a fit and proper person due to concerns over his integrity given the conduct described in this Notice. - 1.2.
+On 28 March 2012 the Authority published a Decision Notice setting out that it had decided to prohibit Mr Verrier, who referred the matter to the Upper Tribunal (Tax and Chancery Chamber) ("the Tribunal") on 25 April 2012.
+On 22 January 2014 Mr Verrier withdrew his Tribunal reference and the Tribunal subsequently gave its consent to the withdrawal.